Latrice Royale: Other performances

 In January 2014, Royale released her debut single "Weight", which was endorsed by Logo TV.
 A remix EP was released in March that year.
 Later that year in September 2014, Royale introduced and then performed with Jennifer Hudson at the CBS Fashion Rocks charity fundraiser event.
 Hudson stated that working with Royale "Gave me life."

 As of 2014, Royale works at the Palace Bar in South Beach, Florida.
 Of working there, Royale stated, "I love this place NOT because I work there, but because it is the Ultimate Experience..
 It’s outside right on the Beach.
 Beautiful People, Great Food/Drinks and the Drag Shows are amazing!"

 In 2016, Royale appeared alongside Peaches Christ and RuPaul's Drag Race alum Willam in Mister Act, an off-Broadway gender-flipped parody of the film Sister Act.

 In March 2016, Royale released her EP, Here's to Life: Latrice Royale Live in the Studio.
 In 2018 and 2019, Royale took Here's to Life on tour and performed her Shirley Horn-inspired act in cities across Canada and the United States.

 In April 2020, amid the coronavirus pandemic, Royale was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival for all ages, with attendees given opportunities to interact with the artists, tip them, and win prizes during the broadcast.
 In June 2019, a panel of judges from New York magazine placed Royale tenth on their list of "the most powerful drag queens in America", a ranking of 100 former RuPaul's Drag Race contestants.

-In September 2022, Latrice Royale will headline the Life Is Beautiful Music & Art Festival comedy lineup.
+In September 2022, Latrice Royale headlined the Life Is Beautiful Music & Art Festival comedy lineup.